wisedev-code/WorkflowGuard.NET/README.md

 # WorkflowGuard  <img align="right" height="170" width="170" style="padding: 45pt" src="WorkflowGuard/icon.png"/>

 **WorkflowGuard** is a .NET library that provides an easy-to-use mechanism for applying resilient policies to method executions.
-It leverages `Polly` to support retry, fallback, and circuit breaker policies, enabling developers to ensure their applications are more resilient to transient faults and outages.
+It works similar to `Polly`, but offers simplistic way to support retry, fallback, and circuit breaker policies, enabling developers to ensure their applications are more resilient to transient faults and outages.

 ## Features